DragoonKP/Project-For-Coen-244/README.md

 This is the final project submitted a lot could be imporoved but the teacher guidelines was strict.

 the Base class is Graphs which initialize and object Graph .
-The Graph can be either Directed or Undirected hence the derived class are ===e directed and Undirected
+The Graph can be either Directed or Undirected hence the derived class are directed and Undirected Graphs

 Graph is an Abstract class as it contain Pure virtual function  that are different methods depending on if it is a Directed or undirected Graph